2005 Houston Astros season: September

 On September 7, Craig Biggio hit his 20th home run of the season off former Astros closer Billy Wagner (4–3) in the top of the ninth inning, a three-run shot that decided an Astros 8–6 final, and sealed 6–0 sweep of the season series over the Philadelphia Phillies.
 In the ninth, the Astros' José Vizcaíno reached on a fielding error and Willy Taveras beat out an infield single to set up Biggio.
 Another former Astro Bobby Abreu hit a two-run home run in the eighth inning and a Shane Victorino RBI single temporarily gave the Phillies the lead against Dan Wheeler, but Chad Qualls (5–4) got the final two outs of the eighth before Brad Lidge locked down the bottom of the ninth for his 35th save.
 It was the Astros' 12th consecutive win over Philadelphia, allowing them to hold a one-game lead over the Florida Marlins in the NL Wild Card race.

-Bagwell was activated on September 9 after having missed most of the season following shoulder surgery on June 7.
+Jeff Bagwell was reinstated from the disabled list on September 9 after having missed most of the season following shoulder surgery on June 7.
 Rendered unable to throw, he was limited to pinch hitting opportunities for the rest of the year.
-Were the Astros able to make the playoffs, he'd be placed on the roster.
+Were the Astros able to make the playoffs, he would be placed on the roster.

-After having starting the season with a 15–30 won–loss record, the Astros reversed the momentum to post a 74–43 record over their final 117 games and capture the NL Wild Card title.
+Relievers Chad Qualls, Dan Wheeler, and Brad Lidge in the bullpen.